Shaaali/identity-apps/docs/sdks/react.md

 };
 ```

-**Sample access token** is given below:
+**Sample access token** :

 ```
 61985b0e-26c3-38b7-acff-b18ad934eafc
 ```

-### Get decoded ID token
+## Get decoded ID token

 Once the user is logged in with Asgardeo, the application can get the ID token issued by Asgardeo.

-SDK provides the capability to decode the token, and you can obtain claims from the decoded ID token.
+SDK provides the capability to decode the token, and you can obtain claims from this decoded ID token.

 Copy `obtainDecodedIDtoken` and call it from a button click as shown below.